mathieures/Posh-Matrix/README.md

 	- **DropChance**: Chance a character will spawn spontaneously.
 	- **StickChance**: Chance a character will spawn if there is already a character above it.
 	- **Color**: The color used, from the default Powershell color list: `Black, DarkBlue, DarkGreen, DarkCyan, DarkRed, DarkMagenta, DarkYellow, Gray, DarkGray, Blue, Green, Cyan, Red, Magenta, Yellow, White`.
-	- **EraseQuota**: Percentage of characters erased from each randomly picked line.
-	- **LeaveUntouchedChance**: Chance of keeping a character intact when the new ones are created (replacing others).
+	- **LeaveUntouchedChance**: Chance of keeping a character intact when the new ones are created.
+Influences the rate at which characters are erased too.
-	- **NumberOfLinesToReplace**: Randomly pick this much lines to erase characters from.
 - Switches:
-	- **DynamicErasing**: Always erase half of the lines above the new one.
-Overwrites the NumberOfLinesToReplace parameter.
 	- **FullScreen**: Toggle fullscreen mode before and after the execution (unless `Ctrl+C` is pressed; although it could be fixable by wrapping a `try-catch` block around the mainloop).
 	- **NoClearBefore**: Don't clear the screen before execution.
 Will keep the current on-screen characters (for example another command output).
 	- **NoClearAfter**: Don't clear the screen after execution.
 Will keep the colored characters displayed, and probably show the console prompt in the middle of them.
 	- **NoAdaptiveSize**: by default, if the window is resized during execution, the next loop will adapt and print characters depending on the new size.
 This switch disable this behaviour.
+	- **Multicolor**: pick a random color for every character.
+Overwrites $Color.
 - Keys:
 	- Press P while the script is running to pause it.
 Press P again to resume.
 	- Press any other key to exit.